Is Endeavour Silver Corp. (EXK) a Keeper?

 Sponsored

-The average price from analysts is $6.24, which is -$0.18 below the current price.
+The average price from analysts is $6.49, which is $0.88 above the current price.
 EXK currently public float of 169.44M and currently shorts hold a 2.94% ratio of that float.
 Today, the average trading volume of EXK was 3.92M shares.

 EXK’s Market Performance

-EXK stocks went up by 12.02% for the week, with a monthly jump of 11.56% and a quarterly performance of 32.21%, while its annual performance rate touched 2.23%.
-The volatility ratio for the week stands at 5.53% while the volatility levels for the past 30 days are set at 5.15% for Endeavour Silver Corp..
-The simple moving average for the period of the last 20 days is 12.33% for EXK stocks with a simple moving average of 18.68% for the last 200 days.
+EXK stocks went down by -20.29% for the week, with a monthly drop of -10.30% and a quarterly performance of 7.77%, while its annual performance rate touched -22.78%.
+The volatility ratio for the week stands at 6.36% while the volatility levels for the past 30 days are set at 5.47% for Endeavour Silver Corp..
+The simple moving average for the period of the last 20 days is -10.40% for EXK stocks with a simple moving average of -3.86% for the last 200 days.

 Analysts’ Opinion of EXK